-Liquidity management through assets is based on maintaining the adequate supply of high-liquid assets, which allows meeting provision requirements, norms established by the NBU and which serves as a source for covering a temporary liquidity deficit.
+Liquidity management through assets is based on maintaining the adequate supply of high liquid assets, which allows meeting provision requirements, norms established by the NBU and which serves as a source for covering a temporary liquidity deficit.
 This approach is especially effective in the event of continued liquidity crisis and in other cases when the access to money markets is limited or missing.
 Liquidity management through liabilities is based on attracting interbank funding to cover temporary needs in liquidity.

-Essential elements of liquidity management include analysis of credit and investment policies of the Bank and election of the most effective funding sources in accordance with the intended use of funds.
+Essential elements of liquidity management include analysis of credit and investment policies of the Bank and election of the most effective funding sources in accordance with the intended use of funds, as well as development of the emergency plan in case of liquidity crisis containing a clear description of crisis indicators, actions of employees responsible for anti-recessionary management, data flows and sources for replenishment of liquid funds.